eclipse-ibeji/ibeji/docs/tutorials/vehicle_model/README.md

 >[DTDL v3 Interface:](https://azure.github.io/opendigitaltwins-dtdl/DTDL/v3/DTDL.v3.html#interface) "An Interface describes the contents (Commands, Components, Properties, Relationships, and Telemetries) of any digital twin".

-Each sample DTDL file in the {repo-root-dir}/digital-twin-model/dtdl directory, and begins with an interface at the top level.
+Each sample DTDL file in the `{repo-root-dir}/digital-twin-model/dtdl` directory begins with an interface at the top level.

 >Tip: A suggested strategy for creating your in-vehicle digital twin model is to first determine the components and vehicle characteristics you want to include in your common vehicle, followed by deciding the level of granularity you need for your in-vehicle digital twin model.
 >